Pegswood railway station: History

 An average of 3 or 4 services each way per day ran to and from Berwick-upon-Tweed and Edinburgh Waverley until the 1980s.
 Following the electrification of the East Coast Main Line, these services were curtailed to Berwick-upon-Tweed.
 Services were further cut (and reduced in frequency to the present residual level) by British Rail in May 1991, due to a shortage of rolling stock.

 The local rail user group, SENRUG, has been campaigning to improve service levels at the station, and at neighbouring Widdrington, since September 2016.

 Facilities

 The station has two platforms with basic facilities.
 A waiting shelter is located on the Newcastle-bound platform.
 There is step-free access to both platforms, which are linked by road bridge.

 Pegswood is not part of the Northern Trains penalty fare network, as a ticket machine has not yet (as of January 2023) been installed at the station.

 Services

-As of the December 2021 timetable change, the station is served by one train per day (excluding Sunday) towards Chathill, and two trains towards Newcastle via Morpeth.
-All services are operated by Northern Trains.
+As of the December 2025 timetable change, the station is currently served by just three trains per day: two southbound to via (one in the early morning and one in the evening) and one northbound to (in the evening).

+No services call at the station on Sundays.